EVER WONDERED ABOUT GOD

 I can find no better place for the answer to this question than in a Book that spans the history of humankind - A Book that starts with the story of the first humans on this planet and continues into the future history of man.
 The history of man who received a spirit that distinguishes him from all other living creatures.
 Genesis 2:7 ‘Then the Lord God formed man from the dust* of the ground and breathed into his nostrils the breath (or spirit) of life, and man became a living being.’ (dust* the same essential chemical elements are found in man as well as animal life from the soil/earth.
 But only man in the whole of creation received a spirit and a consciousness of God).

 God is love and by definition, love is free.
 God has given man a free will, to respond to His love or reject it.
 God is all good, perfect goodness.
-To reject Him, is to reject what is good.
-To reject good is to chose evil.
+To reject Him is to reject what is good.
+To reject good is to choose evil.
 Evil is that what is not of God.

 If we trust the integrity of the Creator to have made a book available, the Bible, that claims to be the Word of God, and not to be partly or completely false, misleading billions of people over the whole history of humanity, would we not expect to find many of the answers on suffering within this book?

-Genesis 1:1 ‘In the beginning God created the heaves and the earth’ (the Big Bang - time, space and matter out of nothing at a particular moment.
-Scientifically only realized in the 20th century.
-A moment that was preceded by literally nothing - nothing as in what a rock dream of; nothing)
+Genesis 1:1 ‘In the beginning God created the heaves and the earth’ (the Big Bang - time, space, and matter out of nothing at a particular moment.
+On scientific grounds only realized in the 20th century.
+A moment that was preceded by literally nothing - nothing as in what a rock dream of; nothing - Socrates)

 Genesis 1:31 ‘God looked at everything He had made, and He was very pleased’